 The purpose of these meetings is to raise awareness and discuss the potential hazards that may be encountered at a specific worksite.
 The meeting involves site supervisors, workers and possibly contractors.
-These meetings are usually held prior to the commencement of work and at the worksite or at a minimum of bi-weekly.
+These meetings are usually held prior to the commencement of work or at a minimum of bi-weekly.
 The meeting must include attendance with signatures or initials and safety subject discussed.